tymyrddin/purple/source/docs/cloud/multi-cloud-trust.md

 Lock-in is the strategic dimension that determines whether trust boundaries are even reviewable.
 A workload tightly coupled to a specific provider's services has the security properties of that provider, with no easy comparison and no realistic exit.
 A workload designed for portability has worse single-provider economics and a better strategic position when the question of moving comes up.
+The same trade-off runs through the [deployment pipeline](cicd-exposure.md), portable in principle and rarely in practice.

 The exit work is rarely free.
 By the time the question of moving becomes urgent, the answer is "yes, but it will take a year" if the architecture supports it, and "no, but we will pretend otherwise" if it does not.
 The realistic path is to